luisAsaenz/Circumference-of-circle/README.md

 # Circumference-of-circle
-Creating a Circumference for a Circle using C# namespace CircleCumference
+// Creating a Circumference for a Circle using C#.
+I applied user interface so that the user can input their own radius

+namespace CircleCumference
 {
     class Program